SejalParche04/GA4-Customer-Behavior-Revenue-Analysis/README.md

 🚧 In Progress

-The repository will be updated with SQL queries, Python scripts, dashboards, visualizations, and business insights.
+The repository will be updated with SQL queries, dashboards, visualizations, and business insights.

 ---

 ## 👤 Author
 **Sejal Parche**